 The reference to “any board or body established by or under royal charter and funded wholly or mainly out of moneys provided by the Oireachtas” was introduced by Finance Act 2007.
 The reference to moneys provided by the Oireachtas is in relation to boards established by or under Royal Charter only, and is not intended to apply to any other board or body established under statute, as the reference to moneys provided by the Oireachtas was not included in the RCT legislation in 1976.

 As regards the responsibilities of Board members, most boards have responsibilities in relation to other Taxes and RCT is no different to these.
-The duties and responsibilities of the Board or its members are matters for the Board to decide having regard to the appropriate legislation and advice from the Department of Education and Skills.
+The duties and responsibilities of the Board or its members are matters for the Board to decide having regard to the appropriate legislation and advice from the Department of Education.

 Registering for Revenue’s On-Line Service (ROS)

 Revenue’s On-Line Service (ROS) is an internet facility which provides customers with a quick and secure facility to file tax returns, pay tax liabilities and access their tax details, 24 hours a day, 7 days a week, 365 days a year.
 The main features of ROS include facilities to:

 • Make payments by laser card, debit instruction (or by online banking

 for Income Tax only)